 Ok, so here comes more confessions…the table itself (not including the chairs) took us six weeks…SIX WEEKS…not DAYS…WEEKS!!
 I could not have been more off on my time estimation and was honestly embarrassed to deliver the table after such a long time!!!

 After the table was done, we got right on the chairs.
-Now, the chairs were really going to be the time consuming process… I know, you’re probably already thinking that my friend is never getting her table and chairs back but you. are.
+Now, the chairs were really going to be a time-consuming process… I know, you’re probably already thinking that my friend is never getting her table and chairs back but you. are.
 WRONG!

 Stripping chairs is a tedious, smelly, and hand-aching job.
 BUT, it gets the job done, nonetheless!!